 As the pioneer for PSA in Belgium, Kim Pong served as Chief Operating Officer for Hesse Noord Naatie N.V.
 (HNN) in Belgium from 2001 to 2004 where he played an instrumental role in guiding the merger of two of the biggest port operators in Belgium to form HNN and effectively doubling its port capacity during the period.
 He successfully led the negotiation and formation of MSC Home Terminal JV between MSC and PSA.
 HNN was subsequently re-named as PSA Antwerp and PSA Zeebrugge in 2009.

-Kim Pong holds a Masters of Business Administration from National University of Singapore.
+Kim Pong holds a Master of Business Administration from National University of Singapore.
 He is married with three children.

-Chan Vai Ngoi is currently the Vice President (Group Accounting) of PSA International, overseeing the global financial reporting of the PSA Group which includes financial statements preparation and reporting, corporate accounting functions, financial planning and analysis, forecasting and budgeting.
+Chan Vai Ngoi is currently the Senior Vice President (Group Finance)of PSA International, overseeing the global financial reporting of the PSA Group which includes financial statements preparation and reporting, corporate accounting functions, financial planning and analysis, forecasting and budgeting.
 She is also responsible for developing and implementing global financial policies and procedures, and in charge of the global financial and reporting system.

 Vai Ngoi joined PSA in 2000.
 Since then, she has held several positions in the various aspects of corporate accounting and reporting.
 She has also been a key support in the shaping of the global footprint of PSA, where she provides support in strategic planning and is constantly engaged in merger and acquisition deals, corporate restructuring as well as debt raising activities.